mauricioaraldi/i18n-manager/README.md

 ## Disclaimer
 This project is licensed under GNU General Public License 3.
 See LICENSE file for more informations.

+No results are guaranteed.
+Use this software at your own risk.

 ## Requirements
 - Electron 4.0.4